‘Jaw-Dropping’: Trump Slammed for Touting Dangerous New Virus Treatments After Favored Drug is Discredited

 According to Bryan’s presentation, higher temperatures, humidity and sunlight were found to be “detrimental to SARS-CoV-2 in saliva droplets” either on surfaces or through the air.

 A second slide touting “best practices” that ended Bryan’s presentation said that heat and humidity, either indoors and outdoors, “suppresses COVID-19,” and that “sunlight impedes virus transmission.”
-It also promoted that bleach and isopropyl alcohol “work to kill the virus” rapidly on surfaces.
+It also said that bleach and isopropyl alcohol “work to kill the virus” on surfaces in around five minutes and 30 seconds respectively.

 When a reporter asked if the study was conclusive and if there was more work to be done, Bryan said “we’re continuing that.”